GeorgeWebDevCy/softone-woocommerce-integration/readme.txt

 4. Order Sync Page.
 5. Logs Page.

+== Divi Mega Menus ==

+Divi creates a mega menu when a parent item includes the `mega-menu` CSS class and its URL is `#`.
+The plugin automatically applies this class to the "Products" menu entry so child categories are shown in columns.

+== Softone Multi Level Menu ==

+Softone categories are converted to WooCommerce product categories.
+The Menu Sync tool mirrors this hierarchy under the **Products** menu item, creating nested submenus for each level.

 == Changelog ==

+= 2.2.19 =
+* Automatically create the Products menu with mega-menu support.

 = 2.2.18 =
 * Ensure mega-menu class is added without trailing spaces.